CatimaLoyalty/Android/docs/README.md

 # Building

 Use the Gradle wrapper scripts provided in the top level directory of the project.
-To compile the app and runs all unit tests:
+To compile the app and run all unit tests:

 Linux|GNU, Unix-like, macOS:
 ```